Good Afternoon Lovers of Clean Water!!

 – Gather petition signatures from their districts, particularly their actual neighbors, donors, and local business owners.

 We are currently using some of the suggested tactics but believe we can work harder and have a more cohesive battle plan.
 We need your help to make that happen!
 Would you be interested in attending a meeting to discuss strategy?
-Would you like to find a home for sale in northeast Houston without any fluoride in the water?
+Would you like to find a home for sale in Texas without any fluoride in the water?

 We are currently attending the public speaking sessions of council, setting up individual meetings and working to get local organizations to support ending water fluoridation.
 One of the council members who agreed to meet with us was Council Member C.O.
 Bradford.